zerostaticthemes/hugo-serif-theme/README.md

 # Hugo Serif Theme

-Serif is a beautiful small business theme for Hugo.
+Serif is a beautiful small business theme for Hugo (Static Site Generator).
 It contains content types for the archetypical small business website.
 The theme is fully responsive, blazing fast and artfully illustrated.

 [Live Demo](https://hugo-serif.netlify.com/)